 Michigan Medicare fraud cases that lack criminal intent may be investigated civilly.
 The U.S. Attorney’s Office in Detroit together with the U.S. Department of Health and Human Services, and the Office of Inspector General have the authority to subpoena businesses and providers accused of fraud.

 If your practice received such a subpoena stating that you are under audit for Stark Law violations, Medicare Fraud, illegal kickbacks, you must know that your liability can be immense if you don’t find the right defense strategy.
 With monetary penalties beginning at more than $ 10,000 per false claim submission, for example, you will understand that a Medicare fraud investigation, civil or criminal, is not a matter to experiment with.

-In dozens and dozens of civil health care fraud cases, attorney Nick Oberheiden has avoided liability for clients.
-Call him directly and today at (214) 692-2171 to hear what he would do to protect your business and your assets.
+In dozens and dozens of civil healthcare fraud cases, attorney Nick Oberheiden has avoided liability for clients.
+Call him directly and today at 888-680-1745 to hear what he would do to protect your business and your assets.